Triangular Automata: The 256 Elementary Cellular Automata of the 2D Plane: Behavior

 \subsection{Center Column}

 There are a few rules where the state of the first living cell evolves in an interesting way.
 This sequence of states forms the center column of the space-time plots.

 The symmetries of the triangle impose that, starting from a single living cell, layers 1 and 2 remain uniform.
-We therefore have a three layers wide pillar, which is fully described by a sequence of bit triplets.
-These can be mapped to RGB colors to extend the previous plots.
+We therefore have a three-layer-wide pillar, which is fully described by a sequence of bit triplets.
+These can be mapped to RGB colors (\textit{Figures \ref{fig:rgb-map}} and \textit{\ref{fig:colors}}) to extend the previous plots.